6039213/Blossom-AI/README.md

 # Blossom AI

-Blossom AI is a simplified fork of the Bolt project, providing an AI-powered builder under the Blossom brand.
+Blossom AI is an AI-powered builder that helps you scaffold and manage projects quickly.

 ## Requirements
 - Node.js 20+